|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot 2nd Lt.
 John C. Johnston, O-789918 (MIA / KIA) NC

 MIA November 30, 1942

-At 1445 hours, over the Dobodura area, twelve A6M2 Zeros were encountered in a loose formation.
-Individual dog fights ensued lasting approximately twenty minutes.
-At the termination of the conflict, Lt Voorhees plane was not to be seen.
-Also lost is P-40E piloted by Voorhees.
+At 2:45pm over the Dobodura area, twelve A6M2 Zeros were encountered in a loose formation and individual dog fights ensued lasting approximately twenty minutes.
+Johnston's P-40 was seen to crash and explode.
+Also lost was P-40E piloted by Voorhees.
 The remainder of the flight returned to their base.